boovius/todos/README.md

 ##### oddities - problem 1:
  1. it seems that the new inventory records created during "overwrite" to update old ones are ALSO being SOFT-DELETED (set to deleted=True)
+ 1. it seems a TON of inventory_item records are suddenly created right after the test run but before cleaning (??? - wtf?!)

 ##### made to order - problem 2:
  from documentation:
    "If using the Overwrite setting, you can set a style to be "Made to Order" by not including it in your next load"

   - this actually seems to be working as expected currently